Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{Experiments on LUNG}

-In this dataset, we select four evaluation metrics to validate the model's segmentation performance, as shown in Table VII.
-It is observed that the advanced model FSCA-Net achieves the best results in terms of DSC and Recall, while Cascaded MERIT achieves the best Precision among existing models, reaching 82.23\%.
-Our designed model achieves the best performance across DSC, HD95, Recall, and Precision metrics.
-Specifically, MCFNet improves DSC by a significant 2.39\% and Recall by 2.99\% compared to FSCA-Net.
+We evaluate segmentation performance using four metrics, as summarized in Table \ref{tab:LUNG}.
+Among the baselines, FSCA-Net achieves the best DSC and Recall, while Cascaded MERIT excels in Precision at 82.23\%.
+Our model outperforms all models in DSC, HD95, Recall, and Precision.
+Specifically, MCFNet improves DSC by 2.39\% and Recall by 2.99\% compared to FSCA-Net.

-As shown in the seventh row of Fig. 7, for single-label segmentation targets, most models correctly identify tumor regions except for Swin-Unet.
-UNet identifies tumor regions but also mistakenly includes background areas as tumors.
-Swin-Unet not only fails to accurately identify tumor regions but also misidentifies vascular regions in the background as tumors.
+As shown in the third row of Fig. \ref{fiveDatasets}, most models correctly identify tumor regions, except Swin-Unet.
+UNet includes background areas as tumors, while Swin-Unet misidentifies both tumor and vascular regions as tumors.